On this page

-When looking for a gluten-free service, it’s important if you are coeliac to ensure food is coeliac-safe.
-Food services may not cater to coeliacs, it’s important to avoid all traces or cross-contamination where possible.
-Look for the coeliac friendly accreditation and logo, or simply reach out and query (NJ, MA et al. 2013) (JF, TR et al. 2015).
+If you are coeliac it’s important to ensure meal services are coeliac-safe and not just gluten-free.
+Food services may not cater to those with coeliac, it’s important to avoid all traces or cross-contamination where possible.
+Look for the coeliac friendly accreditation and logo, or simply reach out to providers and query (NJ, MA et al. 2013) (JF, TR et al. 2015).

 Gluten Free doesn’t necessarily mean healthy

-Despite what you’ve heard on social media or from your favourite fitspo magazine Gluten Free doesn’t equal healthy.
-Although gluten-free is a healthier choice to those that require the dietary restriction it’s important to consider your individual needs before purchasing.
+Like any diet, gluten-free doesn’t mean it’s healthy.
+Although gluten-free is a healthier choice for those that require dietary restriction.
+It’s important to consider your individual needs before purchasing.
 Draw comparisons by comparing nutritional panels and ingredients lists, sometimes gluten-free foods can be filled with a lot of unnecessary additives and fillers.

-It seems unfair to think gluten-free options come at a steeper cost than non.
-Research shows, and just a stroll down your supermarket aisles will uncover my gluten-free options are far more expensive than their traditional choices (Stevens, Rashid 2008).
-Compare different delivery service options for their cost per meal to make a cost-effective analysis of the best option for value.
+It seems unfair to think gluten-free options come at a steeper cost.
+Research shows that just a stroll down your supermarket aisles will uncover my gluten-free options are far more expensive than their traditional choices (Stevens, Rashid 2008).
+Compare different meal services for their cost per meal to make a cost-effective analysis for the best value option.

 Gluten-Free Meal Delivery FAQs